painebenjamin/yarr/README.md

 # Prerequisites

-Assuming python and CUDA are installed, you can ensure necessary packages are available via `pip install -r requirements.txt`
+Assuming python and CUDA are installed, you can ensure necessary packages are available via `pip install -r requirements.txt`.

+You will also need [ffmpeg](https://www.ffmpeg.org/) installed.

 # Rectified Flow